ConsumerDataStandardsAustralia/standards-maintenance/README.md

 See the Consumer Data Standards support portal article [Standards Maintenance](https://cdr-support.zendesk.com/hc/en-us/articles/900005585003) for details of the maintenance cycle.
 The details for the next maintenance iteration are below.

 ## Current Iteration
-Maintenance Iteration 8

-Commences on the 14th of July 2021

-Concludes on the 8th of September 2021

-Refer to: Decision Proposal 202 for all Meeting Agendas and Minutes: [Decision Proposal 202 - Maintenance Iteration 8](https://github.com/ConsumerDataStandardsAustralia/standards/issues/202)

-## Next Iteration
 Maintenance Iteration 9

-Commences: 8th of September 2021
+Commences on the 8th of September 2021

+Concludes on the 3rd of November 2021

 Refer to Decision Proposal 212 for all Meeting Agendas and Minutes: [Decision Proposal 212 - Maintenance Iteration 9](https://github.com/ConsumerDataStandardsAustralia/standards/issues/212)

+## Next Iteration
+Maintenance Iteration 10

+Commences: To-be-advised.

+Decision Proposal to be drafted.

 ## Rules of engagement for this repository